adamlamee/CODINGinK12/index.md

 title: CODING in K12
 ---

-*I'm tinkering with the site layout and updating content.
+*May 3 & 4: I'm tinkering with the site layout and updating content.
 If something looks funny or you can't find what yo're looking for, drop an email to adamlamee@gmail.com.*
 *Thanks, Adam*

 You'll need to be logged in to a Google account.
 When you run an activity for the first time, expect to see a pop-up window warning these are hosted on GitHub (it's totally safe, that's why we use it).
 Click "run anway".